syhv-git/syhv-git/README.md

 - 👋 Hi, I’m @syhv-git
-- I am currently studying at University of Hawai`i at Manoa.
+- I am currently studying at University of Hawai`i at Manoa majoring in Information and Computer Science.
+- My field of focus is Security and Information Assurance
 - Please cite your work.
 My name is Scott Vore.